How to Fix: Chromecontinue Where You Left off Feature Not Working

 Never Lose Tabs Again: How to Reopen Closed Tabs

-Dealing with bugs and glitches in the system can be extremely frustrating when you’re on a time crunch.
-If Chrome isn’t able to automatically restore your tabs, and you just want a quick fix, there are a couple of methods to help you do it yourself.
+Dealing with bugs and glitches can be extremely frustrating when time is short.
+If Google Chrome isn’t able to automatically restore your tabs, and you just want a quick fix, there are several ways to do this yourself:

 1. Using a Keyboard Shortcut to Restore Tabs

-One method to try when you find that Chrome Continue where you left off is not working, is to use keyboard shortcuts.
-These are especially useful if there was an unexpected crash, or even if you simply closed a tab accidentally.
-Here’s the keyboard combo you will need:
+One option when you find that Chrome Continue where you left off isn’t working, is to use keyboard shortcuts.
+These are especially useful if there was an unexpected crash, or you simply closed a tab accidentally.
+Here’s the keyboard combo you should use:

 For Windows: